quiaro/dashboard-prototype/README.md

 POC of a dashboard developed with React/Redux.

-The dashboard simulates the loading of contents provided by an API and reacts to a list of actions that intend to simulate a real-time environment.
+The dashboard simulates the loading of tasks provided by an API and reacts to a list of actions that intend to simulate a real-time environment where tasks are added and updated.

 ---